 Dr. William B. Bondeson

-Professor Emeritus, Philosophy & Medical Ethics, University of Missouri
+Professor Emeritus in Philosophy & Medical Ethics (University of Missouri)

 Dr. John Cheetham